hughobrien/psu-constitution/README.md

 3. Council shall have the power to mandate the Executive.

 4. The structure of the Council shall be no smaller than 8 and no larger than 18 members.
-Job descriptions for each member are outlined in Schedule 4 (Council and Executive Job Descriptions and terms of Office):
+Job descriptions for each member are outlined in Schedule 4: Council and Executive Job Descriptions and Terms of Office.

 	1. PSU Executive Committee (10 members)